Phillip Island birdwatching from my balcony is a delight.

 can be seen at the Koala Conservation Reserve and also along Phillip

 Island's walking tracks, especially from Pyramid Rock to Berrys Beach.
+They can be easily heard as they flit among the low coastal shrubs.

 The most famous of Phillip Island birds is the Little Penguin, Australia's only resident penguin.